Rarst/release-belt/README.md

 			wordpress-seo.1.7.zip
 ```

-It will serve following Composer repository at `/packages.json`:
+It will serve the following Composer repository at `/packages.json`:

 ```json
 {